LAMP Server on Ubuntu 12.04 (Precise Pangolin)

 create database webdata; grant all on webdata.* to 'webuser' identified by 'password';

-With Apache and MySQL installed you are now ready to move on to installing PHP.
+With Apache and MySQL installed you are now ready to install PHP.

 Install PHP, and the PHP Extension and Application Repository: